jmripper/Python-Command-Line-Application/README.md

 This is a command line application that allows a user to create, search, update, and remove contacts from a PostgresSQL Database.

 ## Languages Used
-- HTML
-- CSS
-- Vanilla Javascript
+- Python
+- Postgres SQL & Peewee